2023 Solar Incentives Guide for Delano, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Sales tax exemptions are applied at the time of purchase for your solar panels.
-Property tax exemptions let you ignore the added value of your solar system when calculating the amount of property tax you need to pay on your home.
+- Tax Exemptions: Tax exemptions can come in two forms.
+First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption.
+This allows you to ignore the value added by your solar system when paying property tax on your house.

-- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are typically handled by your state government.
-Once your solar panel system meets the qualification threshold (usually a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
-The money you make from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): Typically, solar systems that produce more than a predetermined (generally small) amount of electricity can qualify for SRECs or other performance-based incentives.
+SRECs and similar incentives are typically offered by your state government.
+You can sell SRECs to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
-The ITC offers a tax credit for a specific percentage of your solar system's cost.
+When you think about solar incentives, you likely think of federal incentives first.
+An incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specific percentage of your solar system's cost.

 State & Local Solar Incentives